schrepfler/GamblersToolkit/gamblerstoolkit/apps/oddsscraper/README.md

 * Install xvfb

 ## Start PhantomJs in Bash (you may use Chrome if you like)
+Run Phantom.js in a bash shell screen instance

 > sudo screen -S phantomJS
 > <screen> xvfb-run phantomjs --wd

 If you use Chrome Headless Browser or selenium then you have to configure it in config/config.ex Change the line:

 > config: hound, driver: chromedriver ( or selenium)

 # Functions